-Before using your computer aboard an aircraft, make sure the Wi-Fi® switch is set to the Off position if your computer has wireless LAN capability.
+NOTE Before using your computer aboard an aircraft, make sure the Wireless antenna ON/OFF switch is set to the OFF position if your computer has wireless LAN capability.

 Exploring Your Computer's Features

 In this chapter, you will explore some of the special features of your notebook computer.